Jochem Tanghe: Career

-He made his début in the Jupiler League with Lierse SK in a 0-1 win over Charleroi SC.
+He made his début in the Jupiler League with Lierse SK in a 0–1 win over Charleroi SC.
 Tanghe was only 4th keeper at that time, but played due to the Zheyun Ye case and injuries.
-He left in July 2008 Royal Antwerp FC and signed for K. Londerzeel S.K.
+He left in July 2008 Royal Antwerp F.C. and signed for K. Londerzeel S.K.

 In 2009-2010 he plays for Hoogstraten VV.